icanlab/mediator/mediator_framework/README.md

 ## Tutorial of developing translation scripts
 - Use pyangbind to generate YANG bindings
-- Modify pyangbind source code to generate the corresponding translation script template.
+- Use python script the framework provides to generate translation script template.
-- Developers implement interfaces according to their own demands.
+- Developers implement their own translation scripts based on the template.